Note: The following document is an English translation of the Japanese-language original.

 4. In-house Feedback

-Opinions and proposals from shareholders and investors collected from face-to-face meetings, briefings and other venues are recorded and preserved, then reported as needed to representative directors, the Investor Relations Committee, the Board of Executive Managing Directors, division head meetings and others, where they are reflected in future management planning and IR activity policies.
+Opinions and proposals from shareholders and investors collected from face-to-face meetings, briefings and other venues are recorded and preserved, then reported as needed to representative directors, the Investor Relations Committee, the Board of Executive Directors and others, where they are reflected in future management planning and IR activity policies.